sxctaiyangyu/RealTimeDB/README.md

 RealTimeDB
 ==========

-Real Time Database which can insert exceed 1000,000 in 1 seconds
+Cross Platform Real Time Database which can insert exceed 1000,000 in 1 seconds